reepay/reepay-woocommerce-payment/Readme.txt

 == Description ==
 Accept Visa, MasterCard, Dankort, MobilePay, American Express, Diners Club and more directly on your store with the Frisbii Pay Gateway for WooCommerce.
-The Frisbii Pay plugin extends WooCommerce allowing you to take payments on your store via Frisbii Pay's API.
+The Frisbii Pay plugin extends WooCommerce allowing you to take payments on your store via Frisbii Pay\'s API.

 == Installation ==
 See installation guide right here: https://docu.billwerk.plus/help/en/apps/woocommerce/setup-woocommerce-plugin.html

 == Changelog ==
+v 1.8.1
+- [Fix] - The MobilePay logo will appear on the Vipps MobilePay Recurring payment method for currencies DKK and EUR.
+- [Fix] - The Vipps MobilePay Recurring payment method only shows for its supported currencies.

 v 1.8
-- [Fix] - Swish payments status failed.
+- [Fix] - Swish payments fail.
-- [Fix] - Frisbii Migration tool for payment method tokens can now update old tokens with no customer ID associated.
-- [Improvement] - The Frisbii Migration tool now shows detailed feedback if some tokens could not update.
+- [Fix] - The order received-page shows "Vent venligst lidt.
+Vi tjekker betalingsstatus."
+(Please wait.
+We are checking payment status.) and never shows the order details.

 v 1.7.16
 - [Fix] - Particular settings including "Instant Settle physical products" caused 1/100 amount instant settle.